k4u5h4L/ByteMe/README.md

 ### Issues
 * The control may be a bit gimmicky, as the model is not always accurate.
 * Needs Internet connection to work, so as to load the model and some important libraries.

+Still a Work-In-Progress, and needs time to be developed.